turbo-gecko/MPF/Hardware/ReadMe.md

 | Out |  1  | CLK         |
 | Out |  2  | CS          |

+Make sure that the SD card module is designed to run off 5VDC and has the 3V3 reg on board to drive the SD card correctly.

 ![Expansion Bus](https://github.com/turbo-gecko/MPF/blob/main/Hardware/RCBus-1.jpg)

+### Using the expansion cards
+Once you have everything up and running, including the U7 ROM, you can try using the hex load program at 2000H to download the 'HELPUS' example (helpus.hex) from https://github.com/turbo-gecko/MPF/tree/main/Software/Work%20Book%20Examples.
+Download the hex file and run the program at 1800H.

 ### Troubleshooting
 - Start with the backplane, power supply and ribbon cable first.
 Make sure that when both the backplane and the MPF-1 is powered on, the MPF-1 works as normal.
-- Power off the system, add the memory card, power back on and confirm the MPF-1 is working.
+- Power off the system, add the expansion cards one at a time, power back on and confirm the MPF-1 is working.
 If it isn't check
   - The ribbon cable is connected correctly.
 Pin 1 on the MPF-1 is at the top, Pin 1 on the adapter card is towards the 45 degree angle on the PCB.
+(See photo for details)
+  - The expansion card is seated correctly in the backplane.